oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-33-logicallocation-object.md

 > NOTE: Some compilers refer to this representation as a "mangled name."
 It typically encodes the function’s name, signature, return type, and the class and namespace (if any) to which it belongs.

-> EXAMPLE: In this example, the `decoratedName` property contains a "mangled" name emitted by a C++ compiler:
+> EXAMPLE 1: In this example, the `decoratedName` property contains a "mangled" name emitted by a C++ compiler:
 >
 > ```json
 > {                                              # A logicalLocation object